 The HIM Program utilizes the AHIMA Virtual Lab (VLab) to incorporate learning activities into their online courses to meet a variety of course objectives.
-The Vlab provide students access to a number of information systems that are used by healthcare organizations across the country.
-The Vlab gives students valuable experience with these applications.
+The Vlab provides students with access to a number of information systems that are used by healthcare organizations across the country.
+The Vlab gives students valuable authentic experience with these applications.

-To access the Vlab, students must purchase a license from the ECC bookstore and/or through the AHIMA website.
+To access the Vlab, students must purchase a license from the ECC bookstore or through the AHIMA website.
 This license is good for 365 days.
-Do not redeem the VLab code until instructed to do so by your faculty member as this starts you 365-day clock!
+DO NOT redeem the VLab code until instructed to do so by your faculty member as this starts your 365-day clock!